Anjok07/ultimatevocalremovergui/README.md

 ## About

 This application uses state-of-the-art source separation models to remove vocals from audio files.
-UVR's core developers trained all of the models provided in this package.
+UVR's core developers trained all of the models provided in this package (except for the Demucs helper model).

 - **Core Developers**
     - [Anjok07](https://github.com/anjok07)